 When to give up.
 5 things to look for.

 Here’s the big question then, how do you know when to give up?
 Obviously, the first step before giving up is to get a coach or mentor and get advice.
 Outside perspective is extremely helpful no matter how smart you think you are.
 It’s also vital to take a full account of who depends on you—if you’re a leader of a company, you can’t simply call it in without appointing a replacement so those you care for are taken care of.

-But if you’ve checked those boxes, there are, what I believe, are concrete times to give up and close down your startup.
-According to my many podcast interviews, and my own failure-ridden journey, there are concrete signs.
-Here are 5 moments it’s time to bail out, rather than bail water.
+But if you’ve checked those boxes, there are concrete times to give up and close down your startup.
+According to my many podcast interviews, and my own failure-ridden journey, here are 5 moments it’s time to bail out, rather than bail water.

 1. When The Passion Is Gone

 When you’ve lost the passion and belief in the end game.
 When your heart isn’t in it, get out.
 If your passion is still there and you still believe in the end game, then you’re just in the messy middle, says Scott Belsky, CPO of Adobe.

 If the passion is gone, and you’ve lost the vision, that’s how you know when to give up.